Stable Chimera States: A Geometric Singular Perturbation Approach: Coevolutionary multilayer Kuramoto network

 where $\theta_{i}^{\sigma}$ and $\omega_{i}^{\sigma}$ represent the phase and natural frequency of the $i$-th oscillator, chosen from a unimodal Cauchy-Lorentz distribution as \eqref{CauchyLorentzPDF}, while $N_{\sigma}$ denotes the number of elements in the $\sigma$-layer ($\sigma=1,2$).
-Additionally, the coupling strengths $\mu$, $k_{1}$, and $k_{2}$ are slow adaptive variables which only depend on macroscopic quantities of \eqref{GeneralModelLGVP}, simplifying the reduction method by considering the couplings as constant parameters in the fast time-scale and avoiding modifications on the mean-field technique employed \cite{Ciszak2020}.
-Thus, in accordance to \eqref{OttAntonsenRealMeanField} a mean-field representation of \eqref{GeneralModelLGVP} is given by
+Moreover, the parameters $\beta_{\sigma \sigma}$ and $\beta_{\sigma \sigma'}$ represent the phase-lag existing through elements between and across populations, respectively.
+For the purpose of our work, we consider networks without a phase-lag, i.e. $\beta_{\sigma \sigma'} = 0$, for $\sigma, \sigma' = 1,2$, as the necessary level of heterogeneity in the ensemble is already induced by the natural frequencies.
+Later, in remark \ref{Rem:PhaseLag}, we present a detailed explanation on why the assumption $\beta_{\sigma \sigma'} = 0$ is considered and its effect on our results.
+Nevertheless, we display some examples for which $\beta_{\sigma \sigma'}$ is greater than zero but sufficiently small, as it can be treated as a perturbation parameter in our analysis.
+Finally, in this work we concentrate only on one coevolutive coupling strength at the time, thus we denote an arbitraty coupling strength with the variable $\zeta_{\sigma \sigma'}$, such that the intracoupling strengths are expressed as $\zeta_{\sigma \sigma} = \zeta_{11} = k_{1}$ or $\zeta_{\sigma \sigma} = \zeta_{22} = k_{2}$, while the intercoupling strength is given by $\zeta_{\sigma \sigma'} = \zeta_{12} = \zeta_{21} = \mu$ in \eqref{GenericAdaptiveLaw}.
+Additionally, the coevolutive coupling strength $\zeta_{\sigma \sigma'}$ is a slowly adaptive variable which only depend on macroscopic quantities of \eqref{GeneralModelLGVP}, simplifying the reduction method by considering the couplings as constant parameters in the fast time-scale and avoiding modifications on the mean-field technique employed \cite{Ciszak2020}.